aptech/docs/docs/CR-intrleav.rst

 Purpose
 ----------------

-Interleaves the rows of two files that have been sorted on a common variable to produce a single file sorted on that variable.
+Interleaves the rows of two GAUSS dataset files that have been sorted on a common variable to produce a single file sorted on that variable.

 Format
 ----------------